radian-software/unzuckify/README.md

 else online who had reverse-engineered the new (circa 2020) Messenger API, but I'm sure others have since popped up or will soon.

+**Note: this code is not actively maintained, as I no longer actively use the application.
+As a result, you shouldn't expect it to work exactly as listed, because Facebook regularly changes their APIs to break third-party clients (amongst other reasons).
+While I may be able to offer some tips here and there, I can't promise formal support for this project in the same way that other open-source projects under Radian LLC receive.
+You're welcome to fork the project and bring it up to date with the latest Facebook changes if you wish to use it.**

 ## Why?

 I don't like Facebook as a company, and I don't want to support them